liuyehcf/BlogSource/_posts/Linux-Frequently-Used-Commands.md

 **Options:**

-* `list`: Range
+* `list`: Range.
-    * `N`: The Nth byte, character, or field counting from the first
+    * `N`: The Nth byte, character, or field counting from the first.
-    * `N-`: From the Nth to the end of the line, all characters, bytes, or fields
+    * `N-`: From the Nth to the end of the line, all characters, bytes, or fields.
-    * `N-M`: From the Nth to the Mth (inclusive), all characters, bytes, or fields
+    * `N-M`: From the Nth to the Mth (inclusive), all characters, bytes, or fields.
-    * `-M`: From the first to the Mth (inclusive), all characters, bytes, or fields
+    * `-M`: From the first to the Mth (inclusive), all characters, bytes, or fields.
 * `-b`: Split by bytes.
-These byte positions ignore multibyte character boundaries unless the `-n` flag is also specified
+These byte positions ignore multibyte character boundaries unless the `-n` flag is also specified.
-* `-c`: Split by characters
+* `-c`: Split by characters.
-* `-d`: Custom delimiter, default is tab
+* `-d`: Custom delimiter, default is tab.
-* `-f`: Used with `-d`, specify which fields to display
+* `-f`: Used with `-d`, specify which fields to display.
 * `-n`: Disable splitting multibyte characters.
 Only used with the `-b` flag.
-If the last byte of a character falls within the range specified by the `List` parameter of the `-b` flag, the character will be output; otherwise, it will be excluded
+If the last byte of a character falls within the range specified by the `List` parameter of the `-b` flag, the character will be output; otherwise, it will be excluded.

 **Examples:**

-* `echo "a:b:c:d:e" | cut -d ":" -f3`: Outputs `c`
+* `echo "a:b:c:d:e" | cut -d ":" -f3`: Outputs `c`.
-* `ll | cut -c 1-10`: Displays characters 1 to 10 of the query result
+* `ll | cut -c 1-10`: Displays characters 1 to 10 of the query result.

 ## 2.6 grep